jeeliz/jeelizFaceFilter/README.md

 It is served through a content delivery network (CDN) using gzip compression.
 If you host the scripts by yourself, be careful to enable gzip HTTP/HTTPS compression for JSON and JS files.
 Indeed, the neuron network JSON file, `dist/NNC.json` is quite heavy, but very well compressed with GZIP.
 You can check the gzip compression of your server [here](https://checkgzipcompression.com/).

+The neuron network file, `dist/NNC.json` is loaded using an ajax `XMLHttpRequest` after calling `JEEFACEFILTER.init()` method and after the user has accepted the sharing of its webcam.
+We proceed this way to avoid to load this quite heavy file if the user refuses to share its webcam or if there is no webcam available.
+The loading will be faster if you systematically preload `dist/NNC.json` using a service worker or a simple raw `XMLHttpRequest` just after the HTML page loading.
+Then the file will be already in the browser cache when Jeeliz Facefilter API will need it.

 ## About the tech
+### Under the hood
 This API uses Jeeliz WebGL Deep Learning technology to detect and track the user's face using a deep learning network.
 The accuracy is adaptative : the better the hardware, the more detections are processed per second.
 All is done client-side.

+### Compatibility
+* If WebGL2 is available, it uses WebGL2 and no specific extension is required,
+* If WebGL2 is not available but WebGL1, we require either `OES_TEXTURE_FLOAT` extension or `OES_TEXTURE_HALF_FLOAT` extension,
+* If WebGL2 is not available, and if WebGL1 is not available or neither `OES_TEXTURE_FLOAT` or `OES_HALF_TEXTURE_FLOAT` are implemented, the user is not compatible.
+If you meet a compatibility error, please post an issue on this repository.
+If this is a problem with the webcam access, please first retry after closing all the application which could use your device (Skype, Messenger, other browser windows, ...).
+Please include :
+* a screenshot of [webglreport.com - WebGL1](http://webglreport.com/?v=1) (about your WebGL1 implementation),
+* a screenshot of [webglreport.com - WebGL2](http://webglreport.com/?v=2) (about your WebGL2 implementation),
+* the log from the web console,
+* the steps to reproduce the bug, and screenshots.

 ## Articles
 We are currently writing a series of tutorial for the API, starting by building some very basic filters and moving to harder ones.